 This is an informal statement of material discussed at the SJCC.
 There are two peoblems.

 1. Movement of data from one site to another.
 2. Interpretation of the data at receiving site.

-The first task (1) requires a simple protocol which accomplishes the
+The first task (1) requires a simple protocol which accomplishes the following

 1) Standard connection procedure for connecting transmitting and receiving processes

 2) Standard packaging which allows network to collect the transmitted data stream in the right order and know when the end of the file has been reached.

 Standard Connection Procedure